Updated: Aug 27, 2022

-Understanding anatomy associated with AV junction catheters allows the eyes to see what the mind now knows…CHART Vison!!!
+Understanding the anatomy associated with AV junction catheters allows the eyes to see what the mind now knows…CHART Vision!

 ABLATION TARGETS – For some ablation procedures, such as AVNRT, specific anatomical structures in the Triangle of Koch are targeted.
-The slow pathway, which is an ablation target to disrupt the circuit for AV Nodal reentry.
+The slow pathway is the ablation target to disrupt the circuit for AV Nodal Reentry Tachycardia.
 During ablation of AVNRT, the Triangle of Koch serves as a landmark to identify the slow pathway and AV Node -- where the slow pathway is targeted, and the AV node is avoided, not to disrupt the intrinsic conduction system.

-TRANSSEPTAL TARGETING – The fossa ovalis is typically the target for transseptal puncture for left atrial access -- the Triangle of Koch is anterior to the transseptal target.
+TRANSSEPTAL TARGETING – The Fossa Ovalis is typically the target for transseptal puncture for left atrial access -- the Triangle of Koch is anterior to the transseptal target.
 Again, identifying the His and CS catheter’s location will define the Triangle of Koch.
 This is important for transseptal targeting with fluoroscopy.
-Contemporary labs rely on Intracardiac Echocardiography (ICE) imaging to locate the Fossa Ovalis, however, what if the ICE machine goes down or you are assisting in a lab with limited resources.
+Contemporary labs rely on Intracardiac Echocardiography (ICE) imaging to locate the Fossa Ovalis.
+However, consider what would happen if the ICE system stops functioning or you are assisting in a lab with limited equipment.
 Astute EP team members learn to be resourceful when resources are limited.

 With that being said, having a solid understanding of the anatomy and electrical structures in and around the Triangle of Koch has great utility.